-SACE Stage 2 Philosophy
+SACE STAGE 2 PHILOSOPHY

+Faculty Area Humanities

+Credits 20 (full year)

 Prerequisites Grade C in Stage 1 Philosophy (if studied)

 Over the course of the year, you will engage with ideas, theories, and reasoning within three broad Philosophical areas of study.
 In Ethics you will study moral values, reasoning about what is right and wrong.
 Within Epistemology you will examine theories of knowledge and knowing, and in Metaphysics you will explore the nature of existence and reality.
 As Philosophers, you will develop sound skills of critical inquiry that will enable you to take a position on issues in the three key areas using Philosophical frameworks and reasoning, including Logic, demonstrating your learning through a variety of group and individual responses to Philosophical questions.
 Through the study of a range of texts and Philosophers, and close examination of pertinent social issues, you will develop knowledge and understanding of Philosophical perspectives to broaden your critical reasoning skills and apply Philosophical reasoning to a range of issues.